 Do you really need that farmhouse sink in the kitchen in order to be happy with your home choice?
 Would a two-car garage be a convenience or a necessity?
-Could the man cave of your dreams be a future renovation project instead of a make or break now?
+Could the man cave of your dreams be a future renovation project instead of a deal breaker now?